alokkumarr/shoppingkart/README.md

 ### H2 Database Details
-In-memory h2 database used to demonstrate the shopping kart.
+In-memory h2 database used to demonstrate the shopping cart.
 Below is the url for in-memory database details, no password required to connect with database.Below url provide all the in-memory database details.

 `http://localhost:8900/h2-console/login.jsp`